Champii/og/README.md

 To be pronounced `Oh-Jee`.

-`Oglang` is an indentation based language mainly inspired from [Livescript](http://livescript.net) that compiles to a subset of `GoLang` but aim to be a superset and to be totally backward compatible with it.
-The goal is for every `Go` file to be a valid `Og` file
+`Oglang` is an indentation based language mainly inspired from [Livescript](http://livescript.net) that compiles to a subset of `GoLang`.

 ### Bootstraped Language